-In related work, deep learning has been used to discover extensions of Green's functions beyond linear operators [70, 71].
-It is known that approximating Green's functions with neural networks is easier than approximating the action of Green's function on the input (Green's operator) [71].
+In related work, deep learning has been used to discover extensions of Green's functions beyond linear operators [76, 77].
+It is known that approximating Green's functions with neural networks is easier than approximating the action of Green's function on the input (Green's operator) [77].
 This is consistent with our framework where we learn kernel functions in our integral equations.
-Another analogy could be made with Koopman operators, which provide a theoretical framework for linearizing dynamical systems [72, 73] and have been approximated with black-box neural networks [74].
+Another analogy could be made with Koopman operators, which provide a theoretical framework for linearizing dynamical systems [78,79] and have been approximated with opaque neural networks [80].

 Dynamic mode decomposition (DMD) is an interpretable numerical approximation of the Koopman operator.
-DMD's interpretability is improved by retaining fewer modes or using sparsity promoting approaches [75].
+DMD's interpretability is improved by retaining fewer modes or using sparsity promoting approaches [81].
 This is similar to our framework where an interpretable model is selected in the form of generalized functional linear models to approximate an unknown operator.
 Additionally, the tradeoff between accuracy and interpretability is similar where reducing the number of modes in DMD (or the number of integral equations in our framework) increases interpretability at the cost of potentially reduced accuracy.
+Our surrogate model could be perceived as a reduced-ordermodel (ROM) that approximates the neural network behavior and as such, just like how ROMs can simplify understanding of a complex system, our model can be used towards a similar goal (which remains to be investigated).
+Additionally, each integral term is equipped with a coefficient that tells the significance of the term.
+Therefore, once we identify the significance of each term, we can understand the network based on its kernel and associated bandwidth.
+For example, if a kernel with a large bandwidth is important in the total response, then long-range effects in the input image affect the output.
+Similarly, in DMD, each mode comes with a frequency that provides information about the dynamics of the system.

 The utilization of a library of candidate models has been leveraged in other scientific machine learning problems.
 Sparse identification of nonlinear dynamics (SINDy) models a nonlinear dynamical system by constructing analytical equations in the form of a nonlinear system of ordinary differential equations, where the terms in the equations are selected from a pre-specified library [10].
-As another example, a library of hyperelastic constitutive equations has been used for discovering constitutive models in nonlinear solid mechanics problems [76].
-Machine learning ROMs have been proposed where a library of proper orthogonal decomposition (POD) modes are used for parameter identification from low-resolution measurement data [77,78].
+As another example, a library of hyperelastic constitutive equations has been used for discovering constitutive models in nonlinear solid mechanics problems [82].
+Machine learning ROMs have been proposed where a library of proper orthogonal decomposition (POD) modes are used for parameter identification from low-resolution measurement data [83,84].
 Another analogy can be drawn with ensemble machine learning models.
-Neural additive models use an ensemble of parallel neural networks and make final predictions with linear superposition [79].
+Neural additive models use an ensemble of parallel neural networks and make final predictions with linear superposition [57].
 Similarly, our approach could be perceived as an ensemble of approximations to the solution (each integral equation) that is linearly added to build the final solution.